cosmos/cosmos-sdk/x/msg_delegation/spec/msg_delegation.md

 ```

 A different type of capability for `MsgSend` could be implemented
-using the `Capability` interface with new need to change the underlying
+using the `Capability` interface with no need to change the underlying
 `bank` module.

 ## Messages